Exterior complex scaling enables physics-informed neural networks for quantum scattering

 Figure~\ref{fig:6Li208Pb} presents the results for the $^6$Li+$^{208}$Pb system.
-Panel~(b) shows the S-matrix magnitudes, which exhibit the characteristic pattern of heavy-ion scattering: strong absorption ($|S| \ll 1$) at low angular momenta where the trajectories penetrate inside the Coulomb barrier, a transition region around $\ell \sim 15$--25 corresponding to grazing collisions, and transparency ($|S| \to 1$) at high angular momenta where the centrifugal barrier prevents nuclear contact.
-Panel~(a) shows the Rutherford ratio, which exhibits oscillations arising from interference between the Coulomb and nuclear scattering amplitudes, a signature feature of heavy-ion scattering near the Coulomb barrier.
-The PINN-ECS results (dashed line and circles) agree well with the COLOSS reference (solid line) for both observables.
+Panel~(a) shows the Rutherford ratio on a linear scale, which exhibits oscillations arising from interference between the Coulomb and nuclear scattering amplitudes, a signature feature of heavy-ion scattering near the Coulomb barrier.
+Panel~(b) displays the same quantity on a logarithmic scale, revealing the diffractive structure over three orders of magnitude; at backward angles ($\theta > 140^\circ$) the PINN-ECS curve shows slight fluctuations at the $10^{-3}$ level, reflecting the accumulated effect of small S-matrix errors at high $\ell$.
+Panel~(c) shows the S-matrix magnitudes with error bars indicating the standard deviation across five matching radii.
+The magnitudes exhibit the characteristic pattern of heavy-ion scattering: strong absorption ($|S| \ll 1$) at low angular momenta where the trajectories penetrate inside the Coulomb barrier, a grazing region around $\ell \approx 15$--25 where the absorption falls off rapidly, and transparency ($|S| \to 1$) at high angular momenta where the centrifugal barrier prevents nuclear contact.
+The PINN-ECS results agree well with the COLOSS reference for all three observables.